 The nation’s largest abortion chain, aborting 340 children for every 1 woman that is referred for adoption, is the antithesis to this purpose.
 Planned Parenthood celebrates their founder who believed that “we are paying for and even submitting to the dictates of an ever increasing, unceasingly spawning class of human beings who never should have been born at all.”
 Contrary to Margaret Sanger’s warped mentality that children are “marked when they’re born” as “diseased, delinquents, and felons”, none of us know the beautiful potential that every life possesses.

 We celebrate human triumph over the seemingly insurmountable.

 There are so many well-known adopted individuals that have impacted many of our lives in one way or another: Charles Dickens, George Washington Carver, Nat King Cole, Babe Ruth, Dave Thomas (Wendy’s), Bo Diddley (musician/performer), Dan O’Brien (Olympic Decathlon Gold Medalist) and Faith Hill, just to name a few.
 Steve Jobs is among this list of beautiful possibility.
 But these individuals don’t have worth because of their perceived “success”.
-Every human life has worth simply because he or she exists.
+Every human life has equal and irrevocable worth simply because he or she exists.
 Jobs’ life proves that adoption is a loving act that transforms, not only the life of the child, but the entire family.
 Sometimes, it even changes the world.